Aleshka-08-12-00/cube_visual/README.md

 - Python 3.10+
 - Node.js 18+
+- A .NET runtime.
+The Docker image installs `dotnet-runtime-8.0` and sets `PYTHONNET_RUNTIME=coreclr`.
+When running directly on Windows install [.NET 8](https://dotnet.microsoft.com/download) and set the same environment variable so pythonnet loads the CoreCLR runtime.
 - Access to an OLAP cube.
 Create a `.env` file inside `backend` with connection details for your cube (see `backend/.env.example`).
 The main settings are `ADOMD_DLL_PATH` and `ADOMD_CONN_STR`.